 Refresh your CV and cover letter

 It may have been a while since you’ve put together a CV and cover letter.
-Chances are you’ll have years of skills and experience, so it’s all about translating this onto paper to create something that you can feel proud of.
+Chances are you’ll have years of skills and experience, so it’s all about translating this onto paper to create something you can feel proud of.

-It may be appropriate to give details about your employment break in your cover letter, depending on your individual circumstances.
+It may be appropriate to give details about your employment break in your cover letter, depending on your circumstances.
 Our article, Common CV gaps and how to explain them, offers more detail on this.

 For more help with your CV and cover letter, you can visit the CV section of our site.
 Here, you’ll find CV and cover letter templates to download, plus tips and advice on creating a CV and cover letter that’ll really help you stand out from the crowd.